computercrunchnz/PicoOS/README.md

 # PicoOS
 An OS for boards with the RP2040 Processor.
+No longer being worked on.

 # Compatibility
 Boards with the RP2040 processor and Micropython.